-Dynamic thermal management is an important issue for modern microprocessors due to the expense of cooling solutions.
-Previous work has discussed microarchitectural modeling and optimization based on temperature [7, 28, 31].
-Liu and Svensson made a trade-off between speed and supply voltage [23].
-Brooks and Martonosi [5] proposed dynamic thermal management for high-performance processors.
-Transmeta's Crusoe [36] and Intel's Pentium-M [13] are notable commercial products that uses innovative dynamic thermal management.
-Leveraging core-tocore process variation is studied in detail by Teodorescu and Torrellas [34].
-To the best of our knowledge, however, the PDVS component of our work is the first to consider exploiting process variation via per-CPU customization using profiling [22].
+Dynamic thermal management is an important issue for modern microprocessors due to the high cost of cooling solutions.
+Previous work has discussed microarchitectural modeling and optimization based on temperature [7, 21, 22].
+Liu and Svensson made a trade-off between speed and supply voltage [18].
+Brooks [5] proposed dynamic thermal management for high-performance processors.
+For portable computers, Transmeta's Crusoe [25] and Intel's Pentium-M [12] are notable commercial products that uses innovative dynamic thermal management.
+To the best of our knowledge, the PDVS component of our work is the first to consider exploiting process variation via per-CPU customization using profiling.
 In addition, it is the first scheme to consider temperature in voltage level decisions.

-Conclusion 6
+6 Conclusion

 We have identified processor and user pessimism as key factors holding back effective power management for processors with support for DVFS.
 In response, we have developed and evaluated the following new, process- and user-adaptive DVFS techniques: process-driven voltage scaling (PDVS) and userdriven frequency scaling (UDFS).
 These techniques dramatically reduce CPU power consumption in comparison with existing DVFS techniques.
-Extensive user studies show that we can reduce power on average by over 50% for single task and over [10] FALL, K., AND FLOYD, S. Simulation-based comparisons of 75% for multitasking workloads compared to the Microsoft Windows XP DVFS scheme.
+Extensive user studies show that we can reduce power on average by over 50% for single taskand over 75% for multitasking-workloads compared to the Microsoft Windows XP DVFS scheme.
 Furthermore, CPU temperatures can be markedly decreased through the use of our techniques.
 PDVS can be readily used along with any existing frequency scaling approach.
 UDFS requires that user feedback be used to direct processor voltage and frequency control.
 PDVS and UDFS are synergistic.
 UDFS leads to lower average frequencies and PDVS allows great decreases in voltage at low frequencies.
-We are currently exploring machine learning techniques to develop UDFS algorithms that require even less input from the user.